SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus 'Align Romania' time to complete reduced to 14 days from 35
  - Focus 'Align Hungary' time to complete reduced to 14 days from 35
  - Focus 'Install Collaborationists in Poland' can no longer be taken after Poland is annexed, in the event a major Allied skill issue allows Poland to go to peace conference

+ #### Denmark
+ - Reduced "Administer Norway" from full cores to 80% collaboration & 30% resistance
+ - Events annexing Norway no longer transfer democratic Norway's troops
+ - Clarified effect of Pan-Scandinavian decisions in focus tooltip
+ - Reduced bonus steel relative to vanilla by -36 to limit civ boosting potential

 ##### USA & UK
  - If country has specific radar tech unlocked, it will now also unlock for malaya and philippines (updates monthly)